 1. Introduction

-Xjenza Malta (referred to as the 'Managing Authority' hereafter) is administering the 2024 Joint Transnational Co-Funded Call of the Clean Energy Transition Partnership and is located at Villa Bighi, Kalkara, KKR 1320, Malta.
+Xjenza Malta (referred to as the 'Managing Authority' hereafter) is administering the 2025 Joint Transnational Call of the JPI Oceans Joint Action "Science for Good Environmental Status (S4GES)", and is located at Villa Bighi, Kalkara, KKR 1320, Malta.